Courses To Take

 This course is an introduction to the Organizational Leadership Bachelor of Science Program.
 Essential components will include: overview of program expectations; principles of adult learning and leadership; resources for success in an online learning environment; resources for conducting online library research; and leadership topics including leadership traits and styles.
 Students will complete a variety of assignments including a research paper in APA format.

 A study of communication in the workplace within a framework of organizational ethics.
-Essential components and course content include: listening, verbal and nonverbal communication, written expression, and professional presentation methods, and leading teams.
+Essential components and course content include: listening, verbal and nonverbal communication, written expression, professional presentation methods, and leading teams.

 This course will enable the student to develop an understanding of the application and interpretation of basic data analysis.
 Essential components and course content will include basic data analysis from a user perspective.
 Hands-on exercises will enable students to utilize Excel to solve problems and interpret results.